Young Republican group chat leaks: Democrats

 Senate Minority Leader Chuck Schumer and House Minority Leader Hakeem Jeffries urged Republican leaders to address the chat.
 California governor Gavin Newsom called for a congressional antisemitism investigation of the Young Republicans.

 New York Governor Kathy Hochul highlighted in election materials her opponent Representative Elise Stefanik's ties to some members.
 Hochul called out participants and urged consequences to stop the rhetoric.
 The Democratic Congressional Campaign Committee and House Majority PAC used chat content in battleground state campaigns.

 Representative Yvette Clarke, chair of the Congressional Black Caucus, quoted racial slurs against Black people from the chat, stating concern that "when we say white supremacy is thriving on the right, they call us reactionary" and that "the Republican Party embraces bigotry".
 Representative Grace Meng, chair of the Congressional Asian Pacific American Caucus, said that "members' willingness to use such rhetoric behind closed doors showed their character and the tone set by national leadership".

+Similar incidents

+In March 2026, the Miami Herald reported that a leaked group chat created by the secretary of the Republican Party of Miami-Dade County, Florida, for conservative students contained racist, sexist, antisemitic, and homophobic messages.
+The Miami Herald wrote that the group chat "reveals the extent of racism and extremism within the highest ranks of campus Republican Party leadership in Miami at a time Florida's Republicans are reckoning with an increasingly emboldened far right".

+Miami-Dade County Republican Party Chairman Kevin J. Cooper called for the resignation of those involved and commenced removal proceedings against Carvajal.
+U.S. Senator Rick Scott called the messages "disgusting" and said "racists and antisemites are not welcome in the Republican Party".